-When I arrived in Hampi, I went straight to the Orange County, Hampi palace hotel.
-A new luxury property, Orange County is only a few kilometres from the monuments of Hampi and can almost compete with them for beauty.
+When I arrived in Hampi, I went straight to the Evolve Back Kamalapura Palace, Hampi.
+A new luxury property, Evolve Back Kamalapura Palace is only four kilometres from the monuments of Hampi and can almost compete with them for beauty.
 I was invited to stay at the property to experience it and can only say I am extremely impressed with both the incredible detail that went into the design of this monumental palace and also the intimacy and excellence of the service.
 The staff are warm, natural, professional and efficient.
 I have rarely experienced such service.

 After a cool welcome drink, the hotel’s historian came to meet me with a leather map of Hampi and advise me on a program for seeing the vast UNESCO designated heritage site.
 Hampi was the main city of the Vijayanagar Kingdom that ruled central India for about 200 years, between the 14th and 16th centuries.
 It was conquered, partially destroyed, and left to languish among prehistoric rocks and palm trees … eventually attracting the attention of historians, archaeologists, tourists, and hippies.